 Indeed, Santa's so bad at rappelling, that it's lucky that he's still in one piece.

-As a parent with young children, I can just imagine their thoughts.
+At the time that this video was shot, I had young children and I can still imagine their thoughts back then.
 First, they would probably be horrified.
 And then after the horror wore off a little bit, they would probably ask a number of questions...you know, like:

 "Why did Santa let go of the rope when he was trying to free himself.
 What if the device somehow released when he was trying to pull the rope through.
 Santa would have gone splat!"